 Remote jobs aren’t unicorns – in fact, these days, more and more businesses are recognising that the more freedom employees have over their working hours and location, the happier and more productive they are.

 For many people, it’s not the lack of opportunities, but the fear of the unknown that holds them back from finding a remote job.
 People don’t know what to do, how to start.
-So, I’m trying to fix that.
+Maybe you just don’t want to work anymore!
+So, we’re trying to fix that.

 With a remote job, you could: